sexhealth/BEWDiful_Students/01_Setup/slides/slides_01.md

 ##Web Development
-###What is Back-End Web Development?

-To understand that, we need to understand the client server model:
+###The Web Application Stack: Client/Server Model

 ![NotAzizAnsari](../../assets/misc/server-side.jpg)

+---

+##Web Development
+###Back-end vs Front-end Development

-Now, we can define a few terms:
+Let's define a few terms:

-* Web Development (development of apps designed for the web)
+* Web Development is the development of apps designed for the web
-* Front-End Development (developing for the client / browser)
+* Front-End Development is developing for the client / browser (HTML, CSS, JS)
-* Back-End Development (developing for the server)
+* Back-End Development is developing for server-side components (Ruby, C#.NET)

 This course will heavily focus on technologies for backend development (Ruby, Rails, MySQL) and only briefly cover technologies needed for front-end development (HTML, CSS).